Step One: Ensure you are up to date with preparations

 5. Complete your pre-enrolment (online registration) You will be contacted once you can pre-enrol.

-6. Book onto airport collection service, or plan your journey from the airport.
+6. Book onto airport collection service, available on 16th + 17th September 2017 Moving-in weekend, or plan your journey from the airport.

 All other steps in the previous two checklists (‘Starting Preparations’ and ‘One Month Ahead’) are important and valuable, and they will help considerably with your arrival experience if completed beforehand.
 However most can also be completed once you arrive in the UK, and if you are particularly stuck you can still contact staff in the International Office or in the Advice and Counselling department.